 Classic in Salsa (Venetian Style)

 - Slice 2 large white onions thinly.
-Sweat in olive oil over low-medium heat until golden and sweet (≈ 30 min).
+Sweat in olive oil over low to medium heat until golden and sweet (≈ 30 min).

 - Add 4-5 anchovy fillets (or salted sardines), break them into the onion until they melt.
 Add a splash of white wine or water to loosen the mixture.